Ko Ngā Whakataunga Mā Te Whānau, Kaitiaki Hoki | Caregiver & Whānau Support

 You may be concerned about managing and protecting assets or income of your adult offspring.
 There are legal ramifications that need to be understood around family trusts, welfare guardianship, powers of attorney, property management and how a trust may be useful for managing property.
 And of course a will is essential.

-New Zealand charity Disability Connect runs regular webinars on the subject and they have kindly allowed us to share the excellent list of digital resources they send out to their attendees afterwards.
+New Zealand charity Disability Connect runs regular webinars and they have kindly allowed us to share the excellent list of digital resources they send out to their attendees afterwards.

 You can subscribe to their newsletter here to stay updated on upcoming Disability Connect webinars (and their Transition Expo in September 2023).